bourdin/packedInclusions/README.md

 # Generation of sample data

-## 1. build the apptainer container
+## 1. Build the apptainer container

 Many HPC administrators want apptainer containers to be built on their host so that they can audit the recipes.
 ```shell